psychemedia/storytelling-notes/gwion-bach.md

 That charmed from thought the trusted mound.

 A tumult and a cry to heaven !
-‘The white surf breaks ; the mound ts riven :
+‘The white surf breaks ; the mound ts riven:
 Through the wide rift the ocean-spring
 Bursts with tumultuous ravaging.

 The western ocean’s stormy might
-Is curling o’er the rampart’s height :
+Is curling o’er the rampart’s height:
 Destruction strikes with want and seorn
 Presumption, from abundance born.